PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.
 It is a very demanding day of work.

 We will pay the candidate their 'normal day rate.'
-If they have done contracting before they will have one, but if not you can use [this formula](https://www.ellwoodatfield.com/event/how-to-calculate-out-your-day-rate/) to calculate it.
+If they have done contracting before they will have one, but if not we can use [this formula](https://www.ellwoodatfield.com/event/how-to-calculate-out-your-day-rate/) to calculate it.
 In case the candidate is unable to accept payment for the SuperDay, we will donate the amount to a charity of their choice.

 This day will be _the same_ task each time for a given role, to be shared with the candidate at the start of the day.
 The task is generally designed to be _too much_ work for one person to complete in a day, in order to get a sense of the person's ability to prioritize.

 There will also be someone having a casual chat with the candidate.
 This person is the bar-raiser.
 The bar-raiser is here to qualify that everyone is truly excited about the candidate and that they're an example of us believing in talent compounds.
 Everyone should still think this way - or they should be clear in why they don't feel like this as part of their feedback.

-In advance of the SuperDay, you will need to do some additional prep to ensure that the candidate has a great experience:
+In advance of the SuperDay, we will need to do some additional prep to ensure that the candidate has a great experience:

-*   Send them an email in the first instance to schedule the SuperDay - you should do this as soon as possible, as candidates often will need to book a day off work.
+*   Send them an email in the first instance to schedule the SuperDay - we aim to  do this as soon as possible, as candidates often will need to book a day off work.
 Use the Workable email template for this.
-If the task involves them doing 'real' work for PostHog, you should ask them to check that their current employment contract permits this - we try to create fake tasks for this reason.
+If the task involves them doing 'real' work for PostHog, we should ask them to check that their current employment contract permits this - we try to create fake tasks for this reason.
 *   (One day before the SuperDay) Send the candidate a follow up email with details of the task, and ask them for their day rate and bank details.
 There is a template for this email in Workable, depending on the role - this will probably need customising.
-*   (One day before the SuperDay) Create a private channel in Slack for the candidate, you and anyone else relevant - this will be where they can chat to us over the course of the day if they have any questions etc. Invite the candidate as a single channel guest.
-You may need to add the candidate to one of our systems depending on the role, e.g. Workable for a recruiter SuperDay, but on the whole this should be minimized.
+*   (One day before the SuperDay) Create a private channel in Slack for the candidate and all relevant people - this will be where they can chat to us over the course of the day if they have any questions etc. Invite the candidate as a single channel guest.
+We might need to add the candidate to one of our systems depending on the role, e.g. Workable for a recruiter SuperDay, but on the whole this should be minimized.
 *   (One day before the SuperDay) Invite the candidate to a kickoff meeting with the hiring manager at the start of the day.
 On days where we have a company-wide meeting scheduled, invite them along.
 On days without standup, schedule an informal session with some team members to give them a chance to learn more about our culture.
-You may also want to have a proper wrap up with them at the end of their day.
+We may also want to have a proper wrap up with them at the end of their day.
 *   (On the SuperDay) Send the candidate the task - aim to send this before the kick-off session.
 *   (On the SuperDay) Give the candidate a warm welcome!
 Make it clear that the team is here to answer any questions, and they should feel free to reach out any time!
-Otherwise don't feel like you need to check in with them - let them get on with the task and trust that they will message you.
+Otherwise don't feel like we need to check in with them - let them get on with the task and trust that they will message us.
 *   (One day after the SuperDay) Pay the candidate using the bank details they provided.